 Eat plenty of fibre, protein and good fats

 Eating regularly, and ensuring that your meals contain a good balance of protein, fats, fibre and wholegrains will help to keep you fuller for longer.
 As you eat less sugar, your own blood sugar levels should help to stabilise, which will help you to ward off the snack attack!
-(If you want to read more about eating more fibre, this post has lots of ideas)

 Try to make a habit of eating a healthy breakfast before you leave the house.
 That way if temptation is put in front of you later in the morning, you’ll be more likely to resist.
 If you enjoy cereal, consider your choices carefully.
 One smallish helping of a leading brand of granola served with a pot of flavoured low fat yogurt will take you close to your entire recommended allowance of sugar for the day.
 (And granola and yogurt are generally considered to be healthy choices!!)
 Try to have a wholegrain no-added sugar cereal and if you enjoy yogurt, buy plain, natural yogurt.
 You can then add your own fruit as you like.
 Eggs are also a great way of starting the day, containing protein and fat to keep you fuller for longer.
 And if you enjoy baked goods for your breakfast, have a go at making them yourself so that you are in control of the ingredients.